GunjanBhanwal/GunjanBhanwal/README.md

 ### 🌍 About Me

-I’m a third-year B.Tech student from India, diving into everything tech-related—from crafting sleek web apps to wrestling with data structures.
+I’m a third-year B.Tech student from India, diving into everything tech-related from crafting sleek web apps to wrestling with data structures.
 Fueled by curiosity and a zest for learning (not by coffee), I love turning bright ideas into reality, one project at a time!

 - 🔭 Currently on a journey to master the **MERN Stack**.
 - 🧠 Passionate about **AI, ML**, and all things that make tech smarter.
 - 📧 Get in touch: **gunjanbhanwal21@gmail.com**
-- ⚡ And when I’m not coding, you’ll probably find me binge-watching the latest dram because sometimes, the best debugging instincts come from plot twists!
+- ⚡ And when I’m not coding, you’ll probably find me binge-watching the latest drama because sometimes, the best debugging instincts come from plot twists!
 ### 🛠️ Tech Stack & Tools I Use

 I believe that a developer’s toolkit is never complete it keeps growing!
 Here are some of my go-to tools: